pgoos/sifchain-assessment/README.md

 ```
 Test output is also logged to intermediate JSON file `mochawesome.json` (under the same directory)

-When code coverage is enabled (with `nyc` package), coverage is presented under
+When code coverage is enabled (with `nyc` package), it is presented under
 ```
 coverage/lcov-report
 ```